-Based in Manchester, and with over 35 years’ experience, Martin joined Hydrock in 2019 and delivers geotechnical and geo-environmental expertise on projects across northern England.
+Based in Leeds, Martin delivers geotechnical and geo-environmental expertise on projects across northern England.

 Martin is experienced in coordinating all stages of projects, including feasibility reports, ground investigations, improvement schemes, earthworks design and detailed foundation design.
 His geotechnical experience is in the water and utilities industries, and he has specialist skills in the nuclear sector with respect to decommissioning and site waste management.